youtalk/autoware-documentation/docs/contributing/testing-guidelines/testing-in-general.md

 # Testing in General

-This article motivates developers to test code, explains the importance of testing, and details the testing performed in Autoware.Core.
+This article explains the importance of testing.

 ## Importance of testing

-Dynamic and static testing methods make Autoware.Core reliable and robust, helping us to perform anomaly detection and handling that would otherwise be difficult to find.
+Dynamic and static testing methods make Autoware reliable and robust, helping us to perform anomaly detection.
-Through testing in Autoware.Core, we can estimate the number of Heisenbugs, and find and eliminate [undefined behaviors](https://blog.regehr.org/archives/1520) for which C and C++ languages are known for.
+Through testing in Autoware, we can estimate the number of Heisenbugs, and find and eliminate [undefined behaviors](https://blog.regehr.org/archives/1520) for which C++ languages are known for.

 Dynamic analysis, simply called “testing” as a rule, means executing the code while looking for errors and failures.